By Ian Harvey/principal curator

 In reality it’s a Fascist State run by corporations and a collective of super elites which includes politicians who will decide where you can live, what you can eat, where you can go and what you can have.

-Ironically, it’s the flip side of the Monobot’s dreams except they’re not in control the capitalists.
+Ironically, it’s the flip side of the Monobot’s dreams except they’re not in control.
 We just won’t call it capitalism.
 We’ll call it the New Capitalism, Green Capitalism, EnviroSocialGovernance….yeah that’s it.
 ESG.